What Is a W-2?

 Do I Need to Receive a Physical W-2?

 No!
-If you plan to e-file your taxes and won't require a physical copy of your W-2, you can opt out.
+If you plan to e-file your taxes and won't require a physical copy of your W-2, you can opt into paperless delivery.
 Simply go to the Finance section of your Account Settings, and select 'Yes' next to 'Paperless W-2.'
 Once your W-2 is ready, you'll see it in your Documents section.